Saturday, June 22nd Networking Activities

 Opening Session and Keynote Address (8:00 AM – 9:30 AM):

 A special welcome from your LAC Co-Chairs, Local Dignitaries, and a presentation by our Keynote Speaker, Ms. Therese W. McMillan.

 Kickoff Luncheon with Speaker (11:30 AM – 1:00 PM):

 The first luncheon of the conference!
-Join together with fellow members, vendors, and sponsors and enjoy a presentation by our Kickoff Luncheon Speaker, Mr. Stanley Roberts!
+Join together with fellow members, vendors, and sponsors to hear remarks from ITE International President Bruce Belmore, and enjoy a presentation by our Kickoff Luncheon Speaker, Mr. Stanley Roberts!
 Mr. Roberts is an award-winning photojournalist, famous for his TV news segments “People Behaving Badly” and “Caught Misbehaving”, wherein he would expose “individuals who brazenly defy the law or common courtesy, risking social and/or legal consequences.”

 Make a Fish Friend at the World Famous Monterey Bay Aquarium at Family Night (7PM – 10:30PM):

 Join us at the world-renowned Monterey Bay Aquarium for dinner and all the Aquarium has to offer!
-Annual Meeting Attendees will have exclusive use of the Open Sea exhibit, the Aquarium’s largest.
-See hammerhead sharks, sea turtles, stingrays, puffins, and jellies of all kinds.
+Annual Meeting Attendees will have exclusive use of the Ocean’s Edge exhibit.
+See the awe-inspiring kelp forest, leopard sharks, and wolf-eels, or step outside for breathtaking views of Monterey Bay and the Great Tide Pool deck.
 Free transportation from the hotel to the Aquarium will be provided.

 Tuesday, June 26th Networking Activities